ENUSEC/PubQuiz/questions.md

 ## Film and Television

-3. Eric Morracone is known for conducting the dollar's trilogy soundtrack, for what movie did he recieve an oscar?
+1. Ennio Morricone is known for conducting the dollar's trilogy soundtrack, for what movie did he recieve an oscar?
 > The Hateful 8

+2. Name the actors who have played Batman in movies.
+> Michael Keeton, Val Kilmer, George Clooney, Christian Bale and Ben Afleck

+3

 ## Music

-1. Elvis Presley was born in which US city?
+1. Elvis Presley was born in which US state?
->Tupelo, Mississippi
+> Mississippi

 2. Who was the first and still the only Scottish born winner of X Factor?
 > Leon Jackson